 Symptoms and signs are similar to those of Addison disease Symptoms and Signs Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more and include fatigue, weakness, weight loss, nausea, vomiting, and diarrhea.
 Differentiating clinical or general laboratory features include the absence of hyperpigmentation and relatively normal electrolyte and BUN (blood urea nitrogen) levels; hyponatremia, if it occurs, is usually dilutional.

-Patients with panhypopituitarism have depressed thyroid and gonadal function and hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation and central nervous system dysfunction.
+Patients with panhypopituitarism have depressed thyroid and gonadal function and hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation and central nervous system dysfunction.
 In patients with diabetes who take insulin or antihyperglycemic... read more .
 Coma may supervene when symptomatic secondary adrenal insufficiency occurs.
 Adrenal crisis is especially likely if a patient is treated for a single endocrine gland problem, particularly with thyroxine, without hydrocortisone replacement.